10 September 2025

 Can I get equipment finance as a new company?

 Yes – startups may be eligible for equipment loans or leases, allowing them to get the equipment they need to get off the ground and then spread the cost over a period of several years.
-However, as they are unestablished, many lenders can see new companies as higher risk.
+If you don’t have all the required documentation, you may be able to take out a low doc business loan to get the funds you need.

 What documents do I need for equipment finance?